WisaniShilumani/wisani-twitter-bot/README.md

 ### Creating a twitter bot account

-1. Create a new Twitter account (Don't use your own)
+1. Create a new Twitter account, don't use your own.

+- Easiest way to do this is to open an incognito tab and go to https://twitter.com

 2. Create an application on the account

 - Use this link: https://developer.twitter.com/en/apps